Hecate946/Neutra/README.md

 purge: Remove any type of content.

+removerole: Remove multiple roles to a user.

 slowmode: Set the slowmode for a channel

 softban: Softban users from the server.

 tempban: Temporarily ban users.

+temprole: Temporarily add roles to users.

 unban: Unban a previously banned user.